 Not All Fossils Are the Same

 While some fossils show the skeleton of a long-dead creature, others are more subtle.
 Sometimes when a dinosaur stepped in muddy areas, sand filled the tracks before they washed away.
 With time the sand hardens, leaving behind a fossil of a footprint, called a trace fossil.
 From these, scientists learn about the behaviors of extinct species.
+The fossilized feces of an organism (called coprolites) are also types of trace fossils.

 Humans Learn From Fossils